neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Time Unit | The time unit to convert the session time to.
 Possible values are: *Milliseconds*,*Seconds*,*Minutes*,*Hours*.
 The default value is *Seconds*. |
 | Sample Rate | Sample rate of the generated signal.
 Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*. |
-Sample rate of the generated signal.
-Possible values are in the range *128.00* .. *128.00*.The default value is *128.00*.

 ## Cloud Input
 ![Cloud Input Node Icon](../neuromoreStudio/Images/Nodes/Icons/b8f5f7b8-7cb0-11e5-8bcf-feff819cdc9f.png)